 Type of Business

 The first step towards incorporation in Utah is choosing the type of business you want to form.
 You can choose to form a Limited Liability Company, Profit Corporation, Benefit Corporation, Professional Corporation, Real Estate Investment Trust, Business Development Corporations, Business Trust Registration, and Limited Cooperative Association among others.
-The type of business entity you want to form can be domestic or foreign entity.
+The type of business entity you want to form can be either a domestic or a foreign entity.
 The forms and fee will be different for each type of entity.

 Business Entity Name